 Cecilia Milesi played a crucial role in shaping a holistic strategy to support Southern solidarity for inclusive peace and development.

-In her role as Senior Adviser on South-South Cooperation on peace and development -and during an historic year characterized by intense negotiations among member countries, UN agencies and inter-governmental organizations- Cecilia successfully facilitated a consensus building process.
-This process aimed to design and implement a South-South cooperation strategy on peace and development, prioritizing Global South countries demands and perspectives.
+In her role as Senior Adviser on South-South Cooperation on peace and development -and during a historic year characterized by intense negotiations among member countries, UN agencies and inter-governmental organizations- Cecilia successfully facilitated a consensus-building process.
+This process aimed to design and implement a South-South cooperation strategy on peace and development, prioritizing Global South countries’ demands and perspectives.

-The strategic consultation process involved engagement with member states, UN agencies, inter-governmental organizations and Global South think-tanks.
-The process entailed organizing diverse policy dialogues and multi-stakeholders events which took place in all regions of the world as well as United Nations Headquarters, New York.
+The strategic consultation process involved engagement with member states, UN agencies, inter-governmental organizations, and Global South think-tanks.
+The process entailed organizing diverse policy dialogues and multi-stakeholders events which took place in all regions of the world as well as the United Nations Headquarters, New York.

 With the aim to provide evidence-based and locally owned perspectives on conflict prevention and sustaining peace, Cecilia facilitated the formation of a cross-regional network of Global South think-tanks, coordinated the production of cutting-edge Southern research to demonstrate the nexus between peace, development and security and the need to work with an holistic, transformative and human approach to support the sustaining peace and the SDGs agendas.